• Cart$0

 We soon found ourselves dining in one of Argentina’s loveliest restaurants having not one, but TWO $100 bottles of Pulenta’s Reserve Malbec–possibly the best money I’ve ever spent.
 Right next to the $200 roller blades I saved up to buy in the 7th grade, of course.

-So now I’m spoiled.
+So, now I'm spoiled.

 And while I don’t run around buying $100 bottles of wine every day, it’s interesting (read: disastrous) how now, a $50 bottle of wine seems almost…inexpensive.